moisebitangaza-hue/walkability_predictive_spatial_workflow_Kigali/README.md

 Citation
 --------
-If using this code, please cite the associated paper and the archived software release DOI.
+If using this code, please cite the associated paper and the archived code release.
 """